 Where to go: Instructions will be emailed in advance; volunteers will direct you at park entrance

-Race configuration: The 2019 event will involve trail running, road cycling and board paddling (paddleboard, SUP or surfboard — no kayaks or canoes).
+Race configuration: The 2020 event will involve trail running, road cycling and swimming OR board paddling (paddleboard, SUP or surfboard — no kayaks or canoes).
 A limited number of rental boards will be available; registered athletes will be provided a link to reserve.

 What to bring: Running gear, road bike with helmet, paddleboard with leash, safety gear (see registration page)